thoughtbot/bourbon/README.md

 ## About

-Bourbon is maintained by Tyson Gach and the thoughtbot design team.
+Bourbon is maintained by the thoughtbot design team.
 It is funded by [thoughtbot, inc.][thoughtbot] and the names and logos for thoughtbot are trademarks of thoughtbot, inc.